Specialists in research and writing about early New Zealand airlines.

 Like to know more?

-Describing Captain Bert Mercer's exciting pioneering exploits and those of his successors, this books is illustrated with many rare photographs.
+Describing Captain Bert Mercer's exciting pioneering exploits and those of his successors, this book is illustrated with many rare photographs.
 The air service was the first scheduled service to be licensed in New Zealand.
 It pioneered regular airmail flights, established tourist flying and proved the relevance of aviation for ordinary New Zealanders.
 The air service, using fragile wooden "fabric and wire" DH83 Fox Moth, DH90 Dragonfly and DH89 Dominie aircraft, lasted for over 30 years.
 Truly a remarkable achievement of international significance.

 When the Coast is Clear also contains a copy of the Hokitika Aviation Heritage Trail, the South Westland air service staff and a detailed history of all aircraft used during the period.